Turn Your Body into a Fat Burning Machine...

 Turkey BLTA Roll-Ups; Date; Strawberries; Mango; Carrot Sticks; Cucumber Sticks

-Occasionally I’ll add a full salad in the main part, with a small container of dressing on the side.
+Occasionally I’ll add a full grain free salad with cherry tomatoes or some vegetables in the main part, with a small container of paleo friendly dressing on the side.
 That’s also a hit.
 Especially when there’s bacon involved.
 Just sayin’…